A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Full-planet modeling

-SCARLET solves iteratively the hydrostatic equilibrium and radiative transfer equations until the energy deposited in the planet's atmosphere at the lower boundary (regulated by $T_\mathrm{int}$) and from the star's irradiation (dependent on the stellar spectrum, atmospheric composition, $S_{p}$, and $A_B$) balance in each layer.
-We use a version of SCARLET that lifts the assumption of constant mass throughout the atmosphere \citep{piaulet_evidence_2023} and rather accounts for the mass contained in each atmosphere layer when solving hydrostatic equilibrium.
+SCARLET solves iteratively the hydrostatic equilibrium and radiative transfer equations until the energy output at the top of the atmosphere, and the combined energy input from the interior (regulated by $T_\mathrm{int}$) and incident stellar irradiation (dependent on the stellar spectrum, atmospheric composition, $S_{p}$, and $A_\mathrm{B}$) balance in each layer.
+We use a version of SCARLET that lifts the assumption of constant gravity throughout the atmosphere \citep{piaulet_evidence_2023} and rather accounts for the mass contained in each atmosphere layer when solving hydrostatic equilibrium.
 We also implement new methods for the convergence of the radiative-convective profiles and adiabatic gradient prescriptions, appropriate for the high levels of metal enrichment covered in our modeling exploration (see Section \ref{sec:TP_convergence}).
-In order to couple these atmosphere models with the appropriate interior models given any $f'_\mathrm{core}$, $f_\mathrm{env}$, we calculate for each $Z_\mathrm{atm}=Z_\mathrm{env}$, $M_p$, $T_\mathrm{int}$, and $A_B$ atmosphere models with $R_\mathrm{ref}$ (set at $p_\mathrm{ref}=1$ kbar) varied over the range of values covered by the interior model grid.
+In order to couple these atmosphere models with the appropriate interior models given any $f'_\mathrm{core}$ and $f_\mathrm{env}$, we calculate atmosphere models for each $Z_\mathrm{atm}=Z_\mathrm{env}$, $M_p$, $T_\mathrm{int}$, and $A_\mathrm{B}$, over a fine grid of $R_\mathrm{ref}$ (set at $p_\mathrm{ref}=1$ kbar) covering the equivalent 1-kbar radii from the interior model grid.
 The hydrostatic equilibrium and radiative transfer equations are solved independently for each $R_\mathrm{ref}$.